sebastiangus/sebastiangus.github.io/_posts/2015-11-14-open-graph.markdown

 ##How I use OG
-I use OG to extract data about Title, Description (excerpt - first paragraph, stripped from HTML code), page.url, section, tags and author.
+I use OG to present data about title, description (excerpt - first paragraph, stripped from HTML code), page.url, section, tags and author.

     meta property="og:title"
     meta property="og:description"